-Not too long ago, I followed a link from a site that I love to a blog called Storm of Thoughts.
+Not too long ago, I followed a link from a site that I love to a blog called Storm of Thoughts (no longer a live site).
 I’d never been there before, and I thought I’d have a look around.
 I loved it and subscribed so that I wouldn’t miss any new posts.

 I made a few changes to Chrissy’s original recipe.
 My version is below.

-- Preheat oven to 350.
-Roll the pie crust out in a 10-inch tart pan or pie plate.
-Store in the refrigerator while preparing filling.
+- Roll the pie crust out in a 10-inch tart pan or pie plate.
+Store in the refrigerator while preparing the filling.

-- Cut the leaks about in half, a little above where they turn green.
-Remove the roots and save the greens for another recipe.
-Slice the leeks lengthwise and place in a bowl to clean.
-Soak them in cold water (this crisps them) while you remove the dirt from between the layers.
-When they are all clean, slice into rounds about ½ thick.
-Saute the leeks in a little butter and olive oil until soft.
+- Cut leeks in half, a little above where they turn green.
+Remove the roots and save the top of the greens for another recipe.
+Place in a bowl of cold water to clean and crisp while you remove the dirt from between the layers.
+When they are all clean, slice into rounds about 1/2 inch thick.

-- Remove leeks from pan and fry the bacon until crisp, then drain, let cool, and break into small pieces.
+- Remove the leeks from the pan and fry the bacon until it is crisp.
+Drain, let cool, and break into small pieces.

 - Wipe the pan with a paper towel.
-Melt the 3 tablespoons of butter and quickly add the flour.
-Stir continuously while cooking for one minute.
-Slowly whisk in the milk, and continue whisking 3 to 5 minutes, until the rue is thick and smooth.
+Melt 3 tablespoons of butter and quickly add flour, stirring continuously for one minute.
+Slowly whisk in the milk, cooking for another 3 to 5 minutes, until the rue is thick and smooth.
 Season with salt, pepper, and chili powder, adding more or less to taste.

-- Remove the pan from the heat, and add the beaten eggs and cheese.
+- Remove the skillet from the heat and add the beaten eggs and shredded cheese.
 Continue stirring until the eggs and cheese are incorporated into the rue.

-- Add the leeks and bacon and mix well.
+- Add leeks and bacon back to the skillet and stir to distribute evenly.
 Pour the mixture into the pastry-lined pan.

-- Bake for 30 minutes at 350, until puffed and golden brown.
-A knife inserted into the center should come out clean.
+- Bake for 30 minutes or until puffed and golden.
+A knife inserted in the center should come out clean.
 Serve warm.